WHOSpeeches/WHODataHub/README.md

 3. [convert_speeches_list](./code/convert_speeches_list.py).
    This script will convert the raw HTML list of links to the director general's speeches to text.
    The script can be run more than once.
-   In this case the file is completly regenerated.
+   In this case the file is completely regenerated.
    ```{ps1}
    python convert_speeches_list.py -in d:/datasets/who/raw -out d:/datasets/who/speeches.txt
    ```